Your cancer and its treatment might affect your eyesight. Read about how you might feel, and organisations that can help you.

 AbilityNet UK is a charity that helps to assess the electronic needs of people with disabilities.

 The Royal National Institute of Blind People (RNIB) website has a lot of information about using computers when you have sight problems.

-Some of this equipment is very expensive and it can be difficult to know exactly what would help you the most.
-You might want to contact The British Computer Association of the Blind on 0845 643 9811.
-This is a self help group made up of visually impaired computer professionals and users.
-They can give advice from their own experience.
+Some of the equipment is very expensive, and it can be difficult to know what would help you the most.
+You can contact TAVIP (Technology Association of Visually Impaired people) for advice.
+They are a self help group made up of visually impaired computer professionals and users.

 You will also be supported and protected by the Equality Act 2010.
 It aims to stop discrimination against disabled people.